giantswarm/ingress-nginx-app/README.md

 changelog entry.
 * This will push a new git tag and trigger a new tarball to be pushed to the [giantswarm-catalog] and [default-catalog].
-* Use, test and ship the release across supported channels in new or existing WIP platform releases which have nginx IC pre-installed.
+* Test and verify the ingress controller release across supported environments in a new or existing WIP platform release.

 [app-operator]: https://github.com/giantswarm/app-operator
 [giantswarm-catalog]: https://github.com/giantswarm/giantswarm-catalog